Ashok0/EnderalVREssentials/README.md

 [**Bijin Skin - CBBE v1.4**](https://www.nexusmods.com/skyrimspecialedition/mods/20078?tab=files): Skin textures for CBBE and UNP made by rxkx22.

 [**Equipable Female Tattoo UNP CBBE v1.0**]: Mod adds 5 x Equippable Tattoo skins for UUNP or CBBE Options are: Bijin, Leyenda or Fair Skin Complexion.

-[**Deadly Spell Impacts v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/12939?tab=files): Fire, lightning, frost, and spit (Spider/Chaurus) spell impacts now have their own unique textures.
-This mod also increases the variation in impact size, increases the size of dragon breath impacts, and adds melted snow impacts for fire and lightning spells.

-[**Visual Animated Enchants v0.2**](https://www.nexusmods.com/skyrimspecialedition/mods/7037?tab=files): A replacer for the visual and animation of the enchantments on weapons to make them more magical and immersive.

-[**Qwinn's Refined Visual Animated Enchants v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/24665?tab=files): With L3stat's kind permission, a refinement and fix for various issues with Visual Animated Enchants.

-[**Adjusted Visual Animated Enchants (No ENB Complex Particle Lights) v1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/50382?tab=files): Tweaks the appearance of enchantments from Visual Animated Enchants.
-Reduces size and brightness to work better when using ENB, alters flame mesh shapes on unique weapons to fit more closely, and adjusts some colours.

 [**Dynamically Disable Eye Adaptation and Bloom v1.2.0**](https://www.nexusmods.com/skyrimspecialedition/mods/2135?tab=files): Disables the irritating eye adaptation and object blooming through scripting.
 Compatible with all image space lighting mods!